 U.S. inflation advanced 1.9% from the same month a year earlier after advancing 1.7% previously.
 As recently as February, the annual inflation rate jumped 2.7% for biggest increase since March 2012.

-Core inflation rose 1.9% on an annual basis following three consecutive 1.7% gains, which were the smallest increases since May 2015.
+Core inflation rose 1.7% on an annual basis, matching the past three gains which were the smallest increases since May 2015.

 The core annual measure is one of the benchmark inflation rates monitored by the Federal Open Market Committee (FOMC) as it helps the central bank decide where to set its key interest rate.